 The origin of this phrase is tracked in William Shakespeare’s King Lear.
-King Lear speaks this line to Kent to express his grief for his daughters’ selfish and cruel behavior.
+King Lear speaks this line to Kent, to express his grief for his daughters’ selfish and cruel behavior.
 He says, “Your old kind father, whose frank heart gave all— / O, that way madness lies; let me shun that; / No more of that” (Line-17).
-Here King Lear recognizes that if he keeps pondering this way, he would definitely lose his senses.
+Here King Lear recognizes that, if he keeps pondering this way, he would definitely lose his senses.

 The use of this phrase is common in literature and other fields of life.
-In everyday life, we might hear a father using this line for his children, who are not thankful to him for in spite of all efforts he has done to earn them happiness.
+In everyday life, we might hear a father using this line for his children, who are not thankful to him in spite of all his efforts to earn them happiness.
 A devoted leader might be complaining of his people, despite contributing his entire life for their welfare, and then when they do not acknowledge his great performance.
 Similarly, a head of a company may feel the same and expresses his disappointment for unsatisfactory responses of his employees.

-This phrase appears in line-21 of Shakespeare’s King Lear, where the King speaks this line to express his grief over his daughters’ bad behavior to him by saying;
+This phrase appears in line-21 of Shakespeare’s King Lear, where the King speaks this line to express his grief over his daughters’ bad behavior to him by saying:

 No, I will weep no more.
 In such a night

 To shut me out?
 Pour on; I will endure.

 In such a night as this?
 O Regan, Goneril!